Modified discrete cosine transform: TDAC for the windowed MDCT

 Above, the TDAC property was proved for the ordinary MDCT, showing that adding IMDCTs of subsequent blocks in their overlapping half recovers the original data.
 The derivation of this inverse property for the windowed MDCT is only slightly more complicated.

-Consider to overlapping consecutive sets of 2N inputs (A,B) and (B,C), for blocks A,B,C of size N.
+Consider two overlapping consecutive sets of 2N inputs (A,B) and (B,C), for blocks A,B,C of size N.

 Recall from above that when $(A,B)$ and $(B,C)$ are MDCTed, IMDCTed, and added in their overlapping half, we obtain $(B+B_R) / 2 + (B-B_R) / 2 = B$, the original data.

 Now we suppose that we multiply both the MDCT inputs and the IMDCT outputs by a window function of length 2N.
 As above, we assume a symmetric window function, which is therefore of the form $(W,W_R)$ where W is a length-N vector and R denotes reversal as before.
 Then the Princen-Bradley condition can be written as $W^2 + W_R^2 = (1,1,\ldots)$, with the squares and additions performed elementwise.

 Therefore, instead of MDCTing $(A,B)$, we now MDCT $(WA,W_R B)$ (with all multiplications performed elementwise).
 When this is IMDCTed and multiplied again (elementwise) by the window function, the last-N half becomes: